Roulette Outside Bets

 Red or Black Bets

-Red or Black bets are placed on the outcome that the ball will end up either in a black or a red pocket.
-The individual number in the pocket is irrelevant in this case.
-Red or Black bets are placed in the box located directly under the 2nd 12 box.
-Often the Red or Black bet is represented by a black and a red diamond on the layout, but on some tables, the words “red” and “black” are written on top instead.
-On French roulette tables, this type of bet is labelled as “Rouge ou Noir”.
+Red or Black bets are placed on the outcome that the ball will land in either a black or a red pocket.
+The individual number in the pocket is irrelevant.
+Red or Black bets are placed in the box located directly beneath the 2nd 12 box.
+Often, this wager is represented by black and red diamonds on the layout, but on some tables the words “red” and “black” are used instead.
+On French roulette tables, this type of bet is labelled “Rouge ou Noir”.

-Player wagers £1 on a red or black bet that covers the red numbers.
-If the ball lands on one of the red numbers they will collect a total of £2.
+Player wagers £1 on a Red or Black bet that covers the red numbers.
+If the ball lands on one of the red numbers, they will collect a total of £2.

 Odd or Even Bets